KaushalVasava/GraphQlCountryApp/README.md

 https://www.javatpoint.com/graphql-advantages-and-disadvantages

-Follow for more info related to App developement and ask any questions regarding Android App developement on twitter or linkedIn.
+Follow for more info related to App development and ask any questions regarding Android App developemnt on twitter or linkedIn.

 Thank you,
 Kaushal Vasava.